Harry Bober: Education and early life

-Abraham Herschel Bober was born in September 2, 1915 in Brooklyn, New York.
+Abraham Herschel Bober was born on September 2, 1915, in Brooklyn, New York.
 The name Harry had been a typo on his birth certificate, which he later adopted has his name.
 His parents were Fanny Newman and Hyman Bober, they were Jewish and from Eastern Europe, immigrating to the United States before World War I. For his high school education, he attended Boys High School.

-Bober's started his study of art history at the City University of New York.
+Bober's started his study of art history at the City College of New York.
 In 1936, he was among the first group of students to enroll in the Fine Arts Graduate Center at New York University (NYU), this would later be known as the New York University, Institute of Fine Arts (NYU/IFA).
 In 1939, Bober wrote his M.A. degree thesis under Erwin Panofsky (on the subject of the Brussels Apocalypse).

 He married the future art historian Phyllis Pray in 1943, which he meet while attending class at New York University.
 The couple divorced in 1973, together they had two sons.

 He joined the U.S. Navy during World War II.
 After the war, Bober and his wife continued their graduate work.
 He received his Ph.D. from NYU in 1949.
 His dissertation was titled, The Illustrations in the Printed Books of Hours: Iconographic and Stylistic Problems (1949), on Medieval books of hours, his doctoral advisor was Walter William Spencer Cook.

-The 1950–1951 year was spent as a senior research fellow at the Warburg Institute.
+The 1950–51 year was spent as a senior research fellow at the Warburg Institute.
 Then in 1954 he returned to New York University as Avalon professor at the Institute of Fine Arts in New York University.
 He was a founding member and first secretary (1956–1959) of the International Center for Medieval Art, for which he also helped launch Gesta, its scholarly organ.
 During these years Bober published several facsimile editions of medieval manuscripts for Hans P. Kraus.

 Career

 Bober taught at Harvard University from 1951 until 1954.
 In 1954 he returned to New York, joining the NYU faculty.
 Bober was professor of medieval art at the NYU's Institute of Fine Arts (NYU/IFA) from 1954 until his death in 1988.
 He also taught at Queens College, Smith College, and Johns Hopkins University.

 Complementing his career as an academic, he served as one of the founding members of the board of directors of the International Foundation for Art Research (IFAR).

-He died from complications from liver cancer at the age of 72, on June 17, 1988 at Saint Vincent's Hospital and Medical Center in Manhattan.
+He died from complications from liver cancer at the age of 72, on June 17, 1988, at Saint Vincent's Hospital and Medical Center in Manhattan, New York.